Gemma Galdón-Clavell: Biography

 Galdón was born in Mataró in 1976.

 After completing a BA in Contemporary History and a MA in Public Management at the Autonomous University of Barcelona.
 Galdón also completed her PhD there concerning surveillance, security and urban policy.
 She was also appointed Director of the Security Policy Programme and MA in Security Policy at the Universitat Oberta de Catalunya (UOC).
 In 2008 she was the coordinator of the Barcelona office of the United Nations' Institute for Training and Research (UNITAR).

-She is the founder and CEO of Eticas Foundation and Eticas Consulting, organisations focused on identifying black box algorithmic vulnerabilities and retrain AI-powered technology with better source data and content.
+She is the founder and CEO of Eticas Foundation and Eticas.ai, organisations focused on identifying black box algorithmic vulnerabilities and retrain AI-powered technology with better source data and content.
 In 2017 she was a finalist for the EU's prize for women innovators.

-In 2020, Galdón was elected to the Ashoka Fellowship.
-According to this organization she is “changing the way technology is created through her innovative algorithms audit methodology”.
-She is working to ensure that there is an ethical consideration when algorithmic tools are used.
 She is concerned with how security, resilience, policing and privacy are considered in smart cities.
 The BBC selected her as one of the “people changing the world” in 2020.
-Forbes Magazine described her as “a leading voice on tech ethics and algorithmic accountability”.
-She noted that "I'm just the tech guy" is not a valid excuse for algorithm's behaving unfairly and that audits of algorithms should be a regular and essential safety procedure.

 Galdón is the co-author of several books and book chapters and she is also a frequent columnist in the Spanish media.
 In May 2021, she and colleague Emma Lopez, were addressing the Response-ability Summit which aimed to "champion socially responsible tech" on their approach to making Artificial Intelligence accountable using audits.

-Between 2014 and 2016, Galdón was a member of the state council of political party Podemos; in 2014, she was responsible for the Technology, Privacy and Security Area.
-In 2014, she revealed on Twitter her monthly pay statement from University of Barcelona of 600 euros to protest low academic funding.

-In 2021, her Eticas Foundation has launched a database of governmental algorithms called Observatory of Algorithms with Social Impact (OASI).
+Gemma Galdon was a finalist for the 2017 European Union Women Innovators Award and was selected by Ashoka as a 2020 Social Entrepreneur.
+In 2023 she received one of the Hispanic Star Awards, awards for agents of change in the Spanish-speaking community given to people who are having a transformative impact in different sectors of society.
+In 2024 she was honored by Mozilla in the Rise25 awards in the entrepreneurship category for her role in Eticas.ai.